 3, If you simply have no spare money, ask about ‘breathing space’ options

 Pretty much all bills have gone up.
 Shopping, energy, and gas have all seen incredible hikes in price over the past year.
 Many people simply have no money left over at the end of the month.
-If you are struggling to make payments, then discuss this with the lender or AI debt collection agency.
+If you are struggling to make payments, discuss this with the lender or AI debt collection agency in London, UK.
 Most of them can help with a breathing space scheme which gives you time to come up with a plan.

 So, what is a breathing space scheme?